 Insanity Radio is a community radio station based at Royal Holloway, University of London.
 We broadcast on FM and online, 24/7.
 We’ve been broadcasting to the local community since 1998, and to young people over the world since 2000.

 We’re not a commercial station, so we don’t exist to make money.
 We curate great radio, and provide a platform for new radio personalities and up-and-coming artists.
 We educate and train all of our volunteers to high on-air and off-air standards, creating fantastic career opportunities for them.
 We support grassroots enterprises, ventures and events, and provide local listeners with great local information and content.
 We broadcast from Royal Holloway University in Egham, and are made up of students and non-students alike.

 We first hit the airwaves in early 1998 with Hand In Your Head and Brimful of Asha (the Norman Cook mix, of course!), broadcasting on FM under a Restricted Service License.
 The original studio was a spare room in the famous Founder’s Building on the Royal Holloway campus.
 However, even the close proximity to Campus Security didn’t stop several items going missing throughout the year.
 In 1999, we were forced to move and set up home in the Queen’s Annexe, a then-temporary building on campus, which ironically remained home for over a decade and a half.

 Late in 2000, we were granted an AM license by the Radio Authority.
 This heralded the start of continuous broadcasting, now known as 1287 INSANITY.
 In 2007, we applied for a Community Radio license, which was approved by Ofcom in 2010.

 Insanity officially switched on the FM transmitter at midnight on the 8th of March 2012, after a few weeks of test transmissions.
 The first song to air on 103.2FM was Earthquake by Labrinth.
-We broadcast continuously to the surrounding area, and are one of just 5 student-majority stations in the UK to hold a community license.
+We broadcast continuously to the surrounding area, and are one of just 6 student-community radio stations in the UK.
 The AM transmitter was switched off a few weeks later after a record breaking on-air marathon that raised thousands for charity.